merterun/uncovering-the-world-s-population-patterns/README.md

-Welcome to this exciting analysis of world population data!
-In this notebook, we'll be diving into some fascinating information about the distribution of people around the globe.
-The data we'll be using comes from the world_population.csv file, which contains information on population by country for years from 1970 to 2022.
+In this project, i conducted an exploratory data analysis on trends and the distribution of people around the globe.
+The dataset contains information on population by country for years from 1970 to 2022.